EzCE/ez80-docs/content/instructions/readme.md

 For easier understanding, a letter is used to note the wildcard register's purpose.
 For example, `reg8D` refers to the destination, while `reg8S` refers to the source.

 For more information, see the [notation section](https://ezce.github.io/ez80-docs/instructions/notation/).
+It is also recommended to take a look at some the already existing documentation to get a feel for how things should be formatted.